An Action Language for Multi-Agent Domains: Foundations: Introduction

-The investigation of the discrepancy between knowledge and beliefs has been an intense research topic in dynamic epistemic logic and in reasoning about knowledge, which has lead to the development of several modal logics (e.g., \cite{FaginHMV95,vanDitmarschHK07}).
-Since our main aim is the development of an action language for hypothetical reasoning and planning, we will be concerned mainly with beliefs of agents.
-A consequence of this choice is that we will not consider situations where sensing actions, or other knowledge acquisition actions, are employed to correct a wrong belief of agents.
-For example, an agent will not be able to use a sensing action to realize that her beliefs about a certain property of the world is wrong; or an agent will not be able to use an announcement action to correct an incorrect belief of other agents.
-Some preliminary steps in this direction have been explored in the context of the DEL framework \cite{HerzigLM05,SonPBG15}.
-We leave the development of an action based formalism that takes into consideration the differences between beliefs and knowledge as future work.
+The investigation of the discrepancy between knowledge and beliefs has been an intense research topic in dynamic epistemic logic and in reasoning about knowledge, which has lead to the development of several modal logics (e.g., \citep{FaginHMV95,vanDitmarschHK07}).
+Since our main aim is the development of an action language for hypothetical reasoning and planning, we will be primarily concerned with the beliefs of agents.
+Some preliminary steps in this direction have been explored in the context of the DEL framework \citep{HerzigLM05,SonPBG15}.
+We leave the development of an action-based formalism that takes into consideration the differences between beliefs and knowledge as future work.